-In the lowlands on the south-west the richest rainforests of Asia are home to endemic primates and other mammals; in the dry lowlands of Minneriya you will find the largest gathering of the Asiatic elephants; further south the dry forest in Yala is the best place for leopards in the World.
+In the lowlands on the south-west the richest rainforests of Asia are home to endemic primates and other mammals; in the dry lowlands of Minneriya you will find the largest gathering of the Asiatic elephants; further south the dry forest in Yala is one of the best places for leopards in the world.

-Primarily Buddhist, Srilanka practices it's gentle beliefs through delicate and elaborate rituals.
-The Srilanka food (particularly the fish) is well known for its sheer vitality, ubiquity and colour and generosity.
+Primarily Buddhist, Sri Lanka practices it’s gentle beliefs through delicate and elaborate rituals.
+The Sri Lanka food (particularly the fish) is well known for its sheer vitality, colour and generosity.

-Sri Lankan people are a combination of mixed ethnic races with early north Indian settlers and the more recent Tamil migrants and the Muslims – most of who came as labourers in the plantations about a 1000 years back.
-The Veddahs who were original inhabitants of Srilanka were sadly pushed further in and left with less forest to live in.
-With time the Europeans also settled in Srilanka – the Portugese, Dutch, British and French all came to trade but many stayed.
+Sri Lankan people are a combination of mixed ethnic races with early north Indian settlers and the more recent Tamil migrants and the Muslims – most of who came as labourers in the plantations about 1000 years back.
+The Veddahs who were original inhabitants of Sri Lanka were sadly pushed further in and left with less forest to live in.
+With time the Europeans also settled in Sri Lanka – the Portuguese, Dutch, British and French all came to trade but many stayed.

-History lives in Srilanka’s steep forested hills – one can find this in Sigiriya in the lion rock fortress or the historic Anuradhapura.
-The hills of Nuwara Eliya are famous for the tea growing industry there - the old planters have gone but their homes are now beautiful bungalows – some converted into hotels.
+History lives in Sri Lanka’s steep forested hills – you can find this in Sigiriya in the lion rock fortress or the historic Anuradhapura.
+The hills of Nuwara Eliya are famous for the tea growing industry there – the old planters have gone but their homes are now beautiful bungalows – some converted into hotels.